alessio-git21/voicing-the-cheshire-cat/README.md

-# Voicing the Cheshire Cat AI
+# Voicing the Cheshire Cat AI with SpeechT5